kilrau/Lightning-Swap-PoC-v2/Concept.md

 * Swap and multi-chain support are on LND's roadmap but are not considered high on the priority list.
 This is why understandably any pull requests related to multi-chain won't be prioritized.

 ## New Approach
-To overcome these shortcomings, we propose an alternative solution which can mostly be implemented outside of LND.
-The new solution only requires one small change to LND and potentially also make sense for non-multi-chain/swap use cases.
+To overcome these shortcomings, we propose an improved solution which can mostly be implemented outside of LND.
+The new solution only requires small changes to LND which potentially make sense for non-multi-chain/swap use cases, too.

 ### LND - the NEW approach
 The only change required to LND is the following:

-When a payment request arrives at an LND (node is the payee) and LND can't find the hash in its database, the node can query (RPC call) an external system, like [XUD](https://github.com/ExchangeUnion/xud/), for the pre-image.
+When a payment request arrives at an LND (payee) and LND can't find the hash in its database, it can query an external system, like [XUD](https://github.com/ExchangeUnion/xud/), for the pre-image via RPC call.

 ### The setup

-There are two players A and B. Each is running the following setup:
 * LTCD - connected to the litecoin chain
 * BTCD - connected to the bitcoin chain
 * An instance of LND configured for bitcoin and using the BTCD instance (`a-lnd-btc`, `b-lnd-btc`)